JordanCWard/SQL/README.md

 24. Twitter

 Given a table of tweet data over a specified time period, calculate the 3-day rolling average of tweets for each user.
-Output the user ID, tweet date, and rolling averages rounded to 2 decimal places. <br>
+Output the user ID, tweet date, and rolling averages rounded to 2 decimal places.

 ``` sql
 SELECT